wearetheframers/frame-core-wip/README.md

 These services enhance the Framer's capabilities by providing essential functionalities without the need for additional permissions, making them integral to the Framer's operation.

 Additionally, the `Mem0SearchExtractSummarizePlugin` is included as a default plugin.
-This plugin is crucial for Framers as it provides a response mechanism that requires memory retrieval, functioning as a Retrieval-Augmented Generation (RAG) mechanism.
+This plugin is crucial for Framers as it provides a mechanism to look into memories, retrieve relevant information, and share insights, functioning as a Retrieval-Augmented Generation (RAG) mechanism.
 By default, all Framers inherit this action, enabling them to search, extract, and summarize information effectively.

 ## Permissions and Plugins